radermacher/awesome-slack-communities/Readme.md

 - [WordPress](https://make.wordpress.org/chat/) - Focused on the WordPress.ORG project, be it code, design, documentation, etc.
 - [slashrocket](https://slashrocket.io/) - A community of developers of all backgrounds.
 - [Frontend Developers](http://frontenddevelopers.org/) - Talk to the other frontend devs.
 Learn from others and ask questions.
+- [FEDs on Slack](http://fedsonslack.com/) - FEDs on Slack is a community of highly qualified front end developers.

 ## Contribute
 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.